dorothka/ce-softmax/LLM_LOGS.md

 This file documents how I used ChatGPT (GPT-5) as a **support tool** during this assignment.
 Scope of help: clarifying coding details, Docker/Jupyter setup, and Git/GitHub troubleshooting.
-I (the candidate) structured the exercise, wrote/edited the learning objectives/instructions, and curated the final notebook and repo.
+I structured the exercise, wrote/edited the learning objectives/instructions, and curated the final notebook and repo.

 > Sensitive tokens/links are **redacted** like `[REDACTED]`.